PENETRATING DAMP QUESTIONS

-The common tell tale signs of a penetrating damp problem can be random patches of damp over internal walls, a musty damp smell and the growth of black mould.
-If you notice these issues, make note of where the damp issue is within the property and go outside the property to see if you can see any potential reasons/sources within the area that might be causing the issue such as a broken down pipe, missing slates.
+The common tell-tale signs of a penetrating damp problem can be random patches of damp over internal walls, a musty damp smell and the growth of black mould.
+If you notice these issues, make note of where the damp issue is within the property and go outside the property to see if you can see any potential reasons/sources within the area that might be causing the issue such as a broken downpipe or missing slates.
 Mind to look inside as well for possible defective plumbing issues or burst water pipes.
 To learn more, click on the link below.

 Damp in general can cause respiratory health problems, especially amongst elderly people and children or people with asthma.
 Dangerous is a bit of a strong word, but depending on a person’s health, it might not be healthy to an individual.

 Penetrating damp symptoms include damp patches on your walls, damaged plaster, black mould growth and a musty smell.
-The damp timber, caused through penetrating damp, could lead to even bigger problems as this is exactly what a wet rot, or even worst, a dry rot infestation looks for to thrive.
+The damp timber, caused by penetrating damp, could lead to even bigger problems as this is exactly what a wet rot, or even worse, a dry rot infestation looks for to thrive.

-Common causes include burst water pipe, leaky roof, broken gutters, defective plumbing, cracks in the masonry, faulty or failed water management systems.
+Common causes include burst water pipes, leaky roofs, broken gutters, defective plumbing, cracks in the masonry, faulty or failed water management systems.
 Penetrating damp can also be caused through increased grounds levels around the walls of your property.